-- The HRPDC staff is a local government representative for the Chesapeake Bay Program's Urban Stormwater Workgroup, was reelected to the Water Quality Goal Implementation Team, and tracks many additional Bay Program policy workgroups.
+- The HRPDC staff is the Vice-Chair for the Chesapeake Bay Program's Urban Stormwater Workgroup, the Chair of the Land Use Workgroup, and an at-large member of the Water Quality Goal Implementation Team, and staff tracks many additional Bay Program policy workgroups.
 This effort allows the region to provide input during the development of policies and revisions to the Chesapeake Bay TMDL models.
-HRPDC staff also collects information on the state's initiatives for the implementation of the Chesapeake Bay TMDL to share with localities. - The HRPDC staff chairs the Land Use Workgroup in the Bay Program.
-Staff continues to advocate for transparency and local input for current and future land use data sets. - The HRPDC staff serves on the Chesapeake Bay Climate Resiliency workgroup and the subgroup looking at BMPs that are more resilient to sea level rise and changes in precipitation patterns. - The HRPDC staff also supports the region's representative on the Local Government Advisory Committee with background information and technical expertise as needed. - HRPDC staff provides input to the Commonwealth on the development of WIP strategies and data to support those efforts. - HRPDC has established a Chesapeake Bay Preservation Act workgroup to discuss the implementation of local programs, share best practices, and develop training materials.
-Staff served on the regulatory Stakeholder Advisory Group for 2021-2 revisions, developed extensive regional comments and continues to work on draft guidance. - HRPDC has received a National Fish and Wildlife Foundation grant to partner with the Buckeye Partners Terminal located along the Elizabeth River in Chesapeake to implement a living shoreline and other strategies to improve the water quality of runoff from the property. - HRPDC staff is using DEQ Chesapeake Bay TMDL grant funds to redesign the HRPDC parking lot to demonstrate water quality implementation strategies. - HRPDC staff is representing the region and the Water Quality GIT on the Beyond 2025 Committee, charging the future for the Bay TMDL.
+HRPDC staff also collects information on the state's initiatives for the implementation of the Chesapeake Bay TMDL to share with localities.
+Staff continues to advocate for transparency and local input for current and future land use data sets. - The HRPDC staff serves on the Chesapeake Bay Climate Resiliency workgroup and the subgroup looking at BMPs that are more resilient to sea level rise and changes in precipitation patterns. - The HRPDC staff also supports the region's representatives on the Local Government Advisory Committee with background information and technical expertise as needed.

+- HRPDC staff provides input to the Commonwealth on the development of WIP strategies and data to support those efforts. - HRPDC has established a Chesapeake Bay Preservation Act workgroup to discuss the implementation of local programs, share best practices, and develop training materials.
+Staff served on the regulatory Stakeholder Advisory Group for 2021-2 revisions, developed extensive regional comments, and continues to work on draft guidance. - HRPDC has received a National Fish and Wildlife Foundation grant to partner with the Buckeye Partners Terminal located along the Elizabeth River in Chesapeake to implement a living shoreline and other strategies to improve the water quality of runoff from the property. - HRPDC staff is using DEQ Chesapeake Bay TMDL grant funds to redesign the HRPDC parking lot to demonstrate water quality implementation strategies. - HRPDC staff is representing the region and the Water Quality GIT on the Beyond 2025 Committee.
+This group is charged with identifying a path forward and highlighting what needs to change to achieve water quality goals and improved habitat for the Chesapeake Bay.